wp-plugins/field-trip/readme.txt

 3. To request inclusion in the Field Trip app, go to the Settings menu, select Field Trip Settings, and click on Submit to Field Trip.

 == Changelog ==

+= 1.1.2 =
+* New: Added ability to specify a custom FeedBurner URL if using one of the FeedBurner Redirect plugins to prevent Field Trip from breaking.

 = 1.1.1 =
 * Fix: Make sure that all error messages that would be triggered when clicking save/update post are also displayed when previewing the map via AJAX calls.